pblohan/policy-brief-web/README.md

 This analytical path reflects not only technical work, but also a learning journey—understanding how to translate political questions into data problems and how to interpret computational results through a public policy lens.

 **How the Website Works**
 The platform is designed to guide you step-by-step through the research process.
+You can see all codes of the structure in **docs** above here

 **1. Landing Page**